cobweb-eu/QA_wps_processes/readme.md

 * Incorrectly configured R processes can cause unexpected errors.
 Avoid using commas within the the WPS4R input/ouput tags as these are used for parsing.
 To help debugging, monitoring the RServe stdout can be useful (start the R server with RServe(TRUE) from an R prompt - only seems to work for Linux).

+* Dependency issues may arise if you deploy Java compiled outside of the WPS, even though these may deploy and describe correctly.
+Possibly can manifest as problems in the RequestHandler code of 52North e.g. ``org.n52.wps.extension.Buffer: java.lang.NoClassDefFoundError: org/junit/Assert``

 * An R process returning error like ``ERROR org.n52.wps.server.request.ExecuteRequest: Exception/Error while executing ExecuteRequest for org.n52.wps.server.r.pillar2.Cleaning.UsabilityFilterOut: java.lang.NullPointerException``
 and/or like ``ERROR org.n52.wps.server.handler.RequestHandler: exception handling ExecuteRequest.`` could mean that input variables are not defined as a correct type e.g. inputObservations is defined as a String rather than a geospatial type.